Rumpunzel/rpg-thingy/characters/talents/wilderness.md

 ### Weather Watcher

-Predicting weather while resting only costs you **1** paraphernalia, not matter the difficulty.
+Predicting weather while resting only costs you **1** paraphernalia, no matter the difficulty.

 ---